SAM'Chante choirs

 Whether it's learning new songs or revisiting familiar ones, choral singing is not only an enjoyable activity, it also has many beneficial effects on physical, social and mental health.

-Promoting well-being: choral singing has a positive and significant impact on cognitive function in people suffering from aphasia and Alzheimer's disease.
+Promoting well-being: choral singing has a positive and significant impact on the cognitive functioning of people with aphasia and Alzheimer's disease.
 Working on diaphragmatic breathing also reduces stress and anxiety.

-Forming social bonds: group singing helps create a sense of belonging, forming bonds by connecting with others and breaking down isolation.
+Forming social bonds: singing in a group helps create a sense of belonging, forge bonds, connect with others and break down isolation.

 Improved mood : music activates the secretion of dopamine: the happiness hormone!